nkuegler/batch_gnlc/README.md

 - each JSON file is updated after the processing to reflect the corrected state of the image

 - some more arguments were added for this script (mostly to account for specific needs of the R2 processing workflow): -dep -job-name -log

+- need to use `FSL --version <version>` as `SCWRAP fsl <version>` does not initialize on the SLURM cluster and `sc fsl <version>` does not transfer the activated conda environment when entering the container